OldBaldGeek/OBS-old-bald-scripts/README.md

 You are welcome to use them, but they are mostly here just for my revision control.

+## OBS-configuration
+Directory tree with OBS configuration files (AppData).
+Includes scene collection, profile, and theme.
+Here for documentation and disaster recovery.

 ## AutoStream.lua (OBS script)
 Simple automated live-stream or recording based on a command file.
 Intended to perform basic actions when no OBS operator is available.